Asia stocks fall after Fed says more US rate hikes likely - NewsBreak

 The Fed and central banks in Europe and Asia have raised rates aggressively this year to stop inflation that is running at multi-decade highs.
 Investors worry that might tip the global economy into recession.

-U.S. consumer prices rose 6.2% over year earlier in September, the same as the previous month.
-Core inflation, which excludes volatile food and energy prices to make the trend clearer, accelerated to 5.1% from August's 4.9%.
+Consumer prices in the United States rose 6.2% over a year earlier in September, the same as the previous month.
+But core inflation, which excludes volatile food and energy prices to give a clearer picture of the trend, accelerated to 5.1% from August's 4.9%.

 The Fed said Wednesday it could shift to a more deliberate pace of rate hikes and would consider the overall economic impact.